LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 ```

-Matrices (6/) - Indexing
+matrices (6/) - Indexing
 ========================================================

 Selecting and replacing portions of a matrix can be done by **indexing** using square brackets **[]** much like for vectors.

-When indexing Matrices,two values may be provided within the square brackets separated by a comma to retrieve information on a matrix position.
+When indexing matrices, two values may be provided within the square brackets separated by a comma to retrieve information on a matrix position.

-The first value corresponds to rows and the second to columns.
+The first value(s) corresponds to row(s) and the second to column(s).

 - ***myMatrix[rowOfInterest,columnOfInterest]***